 To address these concerns and secure our heritage, the RPM Foundation was established in 2005 through the vision and support of Hagerty.

-Initially established as the Collectors Foundation and transitioning in 2014 to the Hagerty Education Program at America’s Car Museum, the RPM Foundation has impacted more than 25,000 people and has awarded more than $2.78 million in funding.
+Initially established as the Collectors Foundation and transitioning in 2014 to the Hagerty Education Program at America’s Car Museum, the RPM Foundation has impacted more than 25,000 people and has awarded more than $3.5 million in grant funding for programs that provide a pathway to careers in restoration and preservation.

 This is the RPM Foundation – Building awareness of job opportunities in the restoration field, connecting talented young people to master craftsmen and supporting the continued ‘passing of the torch’ in sharing knowledge to develop the next generation of craftsmen who will care for and protect America’s heritage.